-The Dutch educational system has a bachelor-master structure: after the bachelor’s course, you can take a follow-up course: a more advanced course, a master’s course or a workplace.
+The Dutch educational system has a bachelor-master structure.
+After the bachelor’s course, you can take a follow-up course: a more advanced course or a master’s course.

 A high level is required for admission to a course in one of the arts.
 The criteria for admission are laid down by law for each discipline.
 Not only talent but also experience and training are necessary.
 Some institutions often offer orientation courses that can be followed in addition to regular education, for example on Saturdays.